Associate Professor Emerita, Acting 1998 - 2016

-Pamela Christian, Ph.D. is an associate professor of voice, speech and dialect studies in the Department of Theatre and Dance.
-She teaches graduate/undergraduate courses in the department, coaches students in production, and teaches workshops throughout the year for professionals in the area of speech performance and public presentation.
-She also works extensively as a voice/dialect coach for stage and film; previous work includes projects with Milwaukee Repertory Theatre, Alley Theatre, Actors Repertory of Texas, KingsIsle Entertainment, Focus Films, Mutiny Films and Screen Gems.
+Pamela Francesca Christian, Ph.D. is Associate Professor Emerita and former director of Graduate Studies in the Department of Theatre and Dance where she primarily taught voice and speech skills to students in Acting, along with interdisciplinary classes in the department and across campus.
+She teaches workshops throughout the year in vocal performance and has worked extensively as a dialect coach for stage and film with companies that include Milwaukee Repertory Theatre, Alley Theatre, Actors Repertory of Texas, KingsIsle Entertainment, Focus Films, Mutiny Films and Screen Gems.

-Dr. Christian is associate editor for IDEA (International Dialects of English Archive) where she publishes sound samples and voice analysis for on-line access.
-Her research includes on-site documentation of voice and dialects for performance, the study of voice as cultural practice and the use of performance as a research method.
-This work has been explored through diverse projects in South Africa, Australia, Northwest Territories of Canada, South Korea, Poland and the Russian Federation where she was a Fulbright Scholar in 2004.
+Christian is an associate editor for IDEA International Dialects of English Archive where she has published sound samples for online access.
+Her research focuses on the study and use of world accents for film and stage.
+This work is informed by her teaching of English-speaking skills, using interactive dialogues and performance techniques in diverse locations that have included South Africa, Australia, the Northwest Territories of Canada, South Korea, Poland, Romania and the Russian Federation, where she was a Fulbright Scholar in 2004.

 - Ph.D.
-Speech Communication-Performance Studies, Southern Illinois University, Carbondale
+Performance Studies, Southern Illinois University, Carbondale

 - M.F.A.
-Acting, The University of Texas at Austin
+Acting/Performance, The University of Texas at Austin